winlibs/nghttp2/doc/nghttpx.1.rst

     client certificate.
 The file must be in PEM format.
 It can contain multiple certificates.

+.. option:: --verify-client-tolerate-expired

+    Accept  expired  client  certificate.
+Operator  should
+    handle  the expired  client  certificate  by some  means (e.g.,  mruby  script).
+Otherwise, this  option  might cause a security risk.

 .. option:: --client-private-key-file=<PATH>

     Path to  file that contains  client private key  used in